k3baah/baah-dot-xyz/src/content/post/25-lessons-at-25.md

 ---
 title: "25 Lessons at 25"
 description: "I turn 25 in a few weeks.
-Here are some of the most important lessons I've learned."
+These are the most important lessons I've learned."
 publishDate: "04 Mar 2023"
 ---